tanabee/gas-codelab/docs/codelab.md

 You need own Gmail or G Suite account.

 Negative
-: If you use Gmail for the first time, you need to do below
+: If you use Gmail for the first time, you need to follow below

 ### 1. Open mail-to-me application